Virginia Satir: Work and influence

 Satir's entire work was done under the umbrella of "Becoming More Fully Human".
 From the possibility of a nurturing primary triad of father, mother, and child she conceived a process of Human Validation.
 She viewed the reconciliation of families as a way to reconcile the world.
-As she said (Align, 1988, p.
-20): "The family is a microcosm.
+As she said: "The family is a microcosm.
 By knowing how to heal the family, I know how to heal the world."
-With this overview she established professional training groups in the Satir Model in the Middle East, the Orient, Western and Eastern Europe, Central and Latin America, and Russia.
+(Align, 1988, p.
+20) With this overview she established professional training groups in the Satir Model in the Middle East, the East Aisa, Western and Eastern Europe, Central and Latin America, and Russia.
 The Institute for International Connections, Avanta Network, and the International Human Learning Resources Network are concrete examples of teaching people how to connect with one another and then extend the connections.
 Her world impact could be summed up in her universal mantra: peace within, peace between, peace among.

-In the mid-1970s her work was extensively studied by the co-founders of Neuro-linguistic programming (NLP), Richard Bandler and John Grinder, who used it as one of the three fundamental models of NLP.
+In the mid-1970s, her work was extensively studied by the co-founders of neuro-linguistic programming (NLP), Richard Bandler and John Grinder, who used it as one of the three fundamental models of NLP.
 Bandler and Grinder also collaborated with Satir to author Changing With Families for Science and Behavior Books, which bore the subtitle 'A Book About Further Education for Being Human'.
-The Virginia Satir Global Network, originally named "AVANTA" by Satir, is an international organization that carries on her work and promotes her approach to family therapy.
+The Virginia Satir Global Network, originally named AVANTA by Satir, is an international organization that carries on her work and promotes her approach to family therapy.

 In 1984, Satir encouraged marriage and family therapists to shift their focus to relationship education:

 Steve Andreas, one of Bandler and Grinder's students, wrote Virginia Satir: The Patterns of Her Magic (1991) in which he summarized the major patterns of Satir's work, and then showed how Satir applied them in a richly annotated verbatim transcript of a videotaped session titled "Forgiving Parents".
 In this session, Satir works with a woman who hated her mother, and had difficulty connecting with others as a result.
 Using a variety of role-plays, including a "family reconstruction", this woman came to see her mother as her "best friend", as detailed in a 3½ year follow-up interview.

-She died in 1988 of pancreatic cancer.